 Treatment of sarcoidosis

-in mild disease has been the subject of mounting doubt.
+Treatment is slightly controversial: the usefulness of corticosteroids in mild disease has been the subject of mounting doubt.
 Severe disease might need treatment with steroids, and later with steroid-sparing agents.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.

 Ask a Doctor Teams: Respond to patient questions and discuss challenging presentations with other members.